Prudential Financial’s (PRU) “Hold” Rating Reaffirmed at Credit Suisse Group

-Credit Suisse Group restated their hold rating on shares of Prudential Financial (NYSE:PRU) in a report issued on Wednesday morning, AnalystRatings.com reports.
-They currently have a $64.00 price objective on the financial services provider’s stock.
+Credit Suisse Group restated their hold rating on shares of Prudential Financial (NYSE:PRU) in a report published on Wednesday morning, AnalystRatings.com reports.
+The firm currently has a $64.00 price objective on the financial services provider’s stock.

-Other research analysts have also issued research reports about the company.
-Royal Bank of Canada lowered Prudential Financial from an outperform rating to a sector perform rating and reduced their price target for the stock from $110.00 to $68.00 in a report on Friday, March 20th.
-DOWLING & PARTN lowered shares of Prudential Financial from a buy rating to a neutral rating in a report on Tuesday, April 28th.
-Morgan Stanley reduced their price objective on shares of Prudential Financial from $102.00 to $64.00 and set an equal weight rating on the stock in a report on Tuesday, March 17th.
-B. Riley reduced their price objective on shares of Prudential Financial from $70.00 to $57.00 and set a neutral rating on the stock in a report on Tuesday, April 21st.
-Finally, Piper Sandler lowered shares of Prudential Financial from an overweight rating to a neutral rating in a report on Wednesday.
-Two analysts have rated the stock with a sell rating, eleven have issued a hold rating and four have issued a buy rating to the company.
-The company currently has an average rating of Hold and a consensus price target of $79.71.
+A number of other brokerages have also recently weighed in on PRU.
+DOWLING & PARTN cut shares of Prudential Financial from a buy rating to a neutral rating in a research note on Tuesday, April 28th.
+JPMorgan Chase & Co. dropped their price target on shares of Prudential Financial from $108.00 to $100.00 and set an overweight rating on the stock in a research report on Wednesday.
+Royal Bank of Canada lowered shares of Prudential Financial from an outperform rating to a sector perform rating and reduced their price target for the stock from $110.00 to $68.00 in a research note on Friday, March 20th.
+Wells Fargo & Co reiterated a hold rating and set a $67.00 price objective on shares of Prudential Financial in a research note on Sunday, April 12th.
+Finally, Morgan Stanley dropped their target price on Prudential Financial from $102.00 to $64.00 and set an equal weight rating on the stock in a report on Tuesday, March 17th.
+Two investment analysts have rated the stock with a sell rating, eleven have given a hold rating and four have issued a buy rating to the company.
+The stock currently has a consensus rating of Hold and a consensus target price of $79.71.

-In other news, CEO Charles F. Lowrey sold 33,603 shares of the business’s stock in a transaction dated Wednesday, February 12th.
-The stock was sold at an average price of $96.32, for a total transaction of $3,236,640.96.
-Following the completion of the transaction, the chief executive officer now directly owns 95,189 shares of the company’s stock, valued at $9,168,604.48.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Robert Falzon sold 39,748 shares of the business’s stock in a transaction dated Tuesday, February 11th.
-The stock was sold at an average price of $96.44, for a total value of $3,833,297.12.
-Following the transaction, the executive vice president now directly owns 85,396 shares of the company’s stock, valued at $8,235,590.24.
+In related news, SVP Nicholas C. Silitch sold 8,200 shares of Prudential Financial stock in a transaction dated Monday, February 24th.
+The stock was sold at an average price of $88.17, for a total value of $722,994.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, EVP Andrew F. Sullivan sold 4,299 shares of the company’s stock in a transaction dated Wednesday, February 19th.
+The shares were sold at an average price of $93.33, for a total transaction of $401,225.67.
+Following the sale, the executive vice president now directly owns 9,537 shares of the company’s stock, valued at $890,088.21.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 87,344 shares of company stock valued at $8,335,072.
-0.33% of the stock is currently owned by corporate insiders.
+Insiders sold 87,344 shares of company stock worth $8,335,072 in the last ninety days.
+0.33% of the stock is owned by corporate insiders.

-Several institutional investors have recently made changes to their positions in PRU.
-Atlas Private Wealth Management purchased a new stake in Prudential Financial during the fourth quarter worth approximately $26,000.
-Golden State Wealth Management LLC purchased a new stake in Prudential Financial in the first quarter valued at approximately $32,000.
-Legacy Bridge LLC purchased a new stake in Prudential Financial in the fourth quarter valued at approximately $33,000.
-Global Financial Private Capital Inc lifted its stake in Prudential Financial by 4,312.5% in the fourth quarter.
-Global Financial Private Capital Inc now owns 353 shares of the financial services provider’s stock valued at $33,000 after buying an additional 345 shares during the last quarter.
-Finally, WASHINGTON TRUST Co purchased a new stake in Prudential Financial in the first quarter valued at approximately $33,000.
-65.14% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in PRU.
+BlackRock Inc. boosted its stake in shares of Prudential Financial by 6.1% during the 1st quarter.
+BlackRock Inc. now owns 33,671,521 shares of the financial services provider’s stock valued at $1,755,633,000 after buying an additional 1,927,927 shares during the period.
+Geode Capital Management LLC raised its stake in shares of Prudential Financial by 3.2% during the 4th quarter.
+Geode Capital Management LLC now owns 5,909,030 shares of the financial services provider’s stock worth $553,200,000 after purchasing an additional 181,997 shares in the last quarter.
+Norges Bank acquired a new stake in shares of Prudential Financial during the 4th quarter valued at about $536,603,000.
+Charles Schwab Investment Management Inc. grew its stake in shares of Prudential Financial by 2.0% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 3,330,508 shares of the financial services provider’s stock valued at $312,202,000 after buying an additional 65,732 shares in the last quarter.
+Finally, Nuveen Asset Management LLC increased its holdings in Prudential Financial by 3.2% in the fourth quarter.
+Nuveen Asset Management LLC now owns 3,197,396 shares of the financial services provider’s stock worth $299,724,000 after buying an additional 98,930 shares during the last quarter.
+65.14% of the stock is owned by hedge funds and other institutional investors.

 Prudential Financial, Inc, through its subsidiaries, provides insurance, investment management, and other financial products and services.
 It operates through PGIM, U.S. Workplace Solutions, U.S. Individual Solutions, and International Insurance divisions.
 The PGIM division offers an array of asset management and advisory services related to public and private fixed income, public equity and real estate, commercial mortgage origination and servicing, and mutual funds and other retail services to institutional, private, and sub-advisory clients, as well as to insurance company separate accounts, government sponsored entities, and the general account.